apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/windows-install01.png'>

 Click next in the dialog above, then install now.
-Then in the window below key in your product key or click I don’t have a product key.
+Then in the window below key in your product key or click I don't have a product key.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/windows-install02.png'>

 Click agree on the license terms if you agree.
-Then in the dialog below click “Custom” since this is a new install not an upgrade.
+Then in the dialog below click "Custom" since this is a new install not an upgrade.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/windows-install03.png'>